cathyxdo/linknbio/README.md

 # Linknbio App

-Linknbio is a full-stack application built with Django REST Framework for the backend and Next.js for the frontend.
+Linknbio is a web app used to create a personalized page to share as a single link on social media accounts.
+Similar to apps like Linktree.
+It is a full-stack application built with Django REST Framework for the backend and Next.js for the frontend.
 It is containerized using Docker and orchestrated with Docker Compose.
 - [Website](https://weigh-my-pack-react.onrender.com/)
 - [Example Linknbio](https://weigh-my-pack-react.onrender.com/#/73vGDoxAvHST5jEdvjvmS5)